mkudija/blog/README.md

   background-color: #3377b3;
 ```

-Add the following to `theme/templates/base.html`:
+Link the following to `theme/templates/base.html`:
 - `<link rel="stylesheet" href="../../../../theme/css/bigfoot-default.css" />` (within the `<head>` tag)
 - just before the close of the `</body>` tag: